Skip to Content

 The U.S. Department of Health suggests that every person get tested at least once for HIV in their lifetime.

-People who should test more often include:
+People who should get tested more often include:

 • Men who have sex with men.